resource0x/concert0x/README.md

 ## Code

 For now, I don't want to publish the code here in easy-to-digest form because the app is still at experimentation phase, and honestly, there's nothing much to see b/c all the heavy lifting of WebRTC is done by peer.js library.
-You can always hit F12 in Chrome debugger and see what code is actually served (no obfuscation was applied)
+You can always hit F12 in debugger and see what code is actually served (no obfuscation was applied)

 Please note that there's a server part (see peer.js for details).
 I've set up my own server in the cloud, but in order to save $$$, I had to settle for a pretty basic VM instance, which can be overwhelmed if the app suddenly becomes overly popular.